rahavoi/advent-of-code/README.md

 # advent-of-code
-My solutions of 2017 and 2018 adventofcode.com puzzles in Java.
+My solutions of adventofcode.com puzzles in Java.